 Anyone disturbing the academic environment will be asked to leave.

 At the end of the semester, all card access is revoked.
 Students must re-apply for the next semester.
-Undergraduate students will need to submit a new Classroom Access Form.
-Graduate students may submit a Request for Service.

 Persons not affiliated with IUPUI